 What is a data backup?

 Backing up data is the process of copying files and folders to a separate secure location for the purpose of restoring them in case of data loss.
 Losing data is harmful to both individuals and companies as it may result in months’ or years’ worth of work if the information is destroyed and otherwise unrecoverable.
-Within the last few years, data loss has become a huge issue because of the rise of ransomware, a dangerous malware capable of encrypting a user’s data so that the data cannot be recovered unless a "ransom" is... ...
+Within the last few years, data loss has become a huge issue because of the rise of ransomware, a dangerous malware capable of encrypting a user’s data so that the data cannot be recovered... ...